Medullary thyroid cancer

 It is often slow-growing.
 It starts in cells in the thyroid gland called parafollicular cells, or C cells.
 These cells normally make a hormone called calcitonin, which helps control the level of calcium in the blood.

-The most common symptom of MTC is a lump in the neck, which may be painful.
+The most common symptom of medullary thyroid cancer (MTC) is a mass or lump in the neck, which may be painful.

 Other symptoms may include:

-- difficulty swallowing – a thyroid tumour pressing on the gullet (oesophagus) can cause this
+- difficulty swallowing – caused by the thyroid tumour pressing on the gullet (oesophagus)

-- changes in breathing – a thyroid tumour pressing on the windpipe (trachea) can cause this
+- difficulty breathing – caused by the thyroid tumour pressing on the windpipe (trachea)

-- a hoarse voice, for no obvious reason, that doesn’t go away after a few weeks
+- a hoarse voice that has no obvious cause and does not go away after a few weeks

 - a feeling of pressure or discomfort in the neck.